plexus/arnebrasseur.net/source/2014-05-14-HTML-and-URIs-in-Javascript.md

 There are tons of edge cases that this covers that your naive let's-mash-some-strings-together code does not, including proper escaping.

+**Update**

+I should have mentioned this earlier, [URI templates](http://tools.ietf.org/html/rfc6570) are actually a RFC standardized mechanism for building and recognizing URIs.
+This is what `URI.expand` above is based on.
+It's a very useful and underused mechanism.

 ## HTML

 In contrast to URIs, browsers do come with a sane API for building HTML, it's called the DOM (Document Object Model) API.